Pseudoterminal

-In some operating systems, including Unix and Linux, a pseudoterminal, pseudotty, or PTY is a pair of pseudo-device endpoints (files) which establish asynchronous, bidirectional communication (IPC) channel (with two ports) between two or more processes.
-The master provides means by which a terminal emulator process controls the slave.
-The slave, emulates a hardware text terminal device.
-PTY are similar to bidirectional pipes.
+In some operating systems, including Unix-like systems, a pseudoterminal, pseudotty, or PTY is a pair of pseudo-device endpoints (files) which establish an asynchronous, bidirectional communication (IPC) channel (with two ports) between two or more processes.

-The master files are typically used by networking applications (e.g. rlogin) and slave files are used by terminal-oriented programs such as shells (e.g. bash) as a processes to read/write data back from/to master endpoint.
-Common application of PTYs is in providing network login services.
+One pseudo-device in the pair, the master, provides means by which a terminal emulator or remote login server (e.g. a Telnet, rlogin, or Secure Shell server) process controls the slave.
+The other pseudo-device, the slave, emulates a hardware serial port device, and is used by terminal-oriented programs such as shells (e.g. bash) as a processes to read/write data back from/to master endpoint.
+PTYs are similar to bidirectional pipes.

-Devpts is a Linux Kernel virtual file system used to emulate PTYs connection.
+Devpts is a Linux kernel virtual file system containing pseudoterminal devices.